Joe Bonamassa: 2020–present

 Bonamassa released the live album and film, Now Serving: Royal Tea Live from the Ryman, on June 11, 2021.
 It was from his one-night-only concert, at the historic Ryman Auditorium in Nashville, Tennessee on September 20, 2020.
-The show was live-streamed at the time, and raised $32,000 for Bonamassa's Fueling Musicians program, which has been helping financially struggling musicians during the COVID-19 pandemic.
+The show was live-streamed at the time, and raised $32,000 for Bonamassa's Fueling Musicians program, which had been helping financially struggling musicians during the COVID-19 pandemic.